How Can FearAZ.com Help You?

 Reaching out to professionals and letting them properly diagnose and treat you is often the best way to overcome a phobia.

-One or more of the following therapies can be used for the treatment for being terrified of smiles-smiling:
+One or more of the following therapies can be used for the treatment for being terrified of smiles or smiling:

 Medications

-In rare cases, when the patient is suffering and talk therapies are not helping, the doctor may prescribe anti-anxiety and anti-depression drugs.
+In rare cases, when the patient is suffering and slow to respond to talk therapy, anti-anxiety or antidepressant drugs may be prescribed.

-Living with this fear is very difficult.
-But for a sufferer, even sitting in a room full of people can be a challenge.
-Every time someone laughs, it’s like they are being personally attacked.
+Living with this fear is difficult.
+For the sufferer, even sitting in a room full of people can be a challenge.
+Each time someone laughs, it’s like they are being personally attacked.
 Hence, they may skip school and only take jobs where there are very few employees.

-The Excessive Fear of Smiles is thus a severe condition and you must never try to “live with it”.
+The excessive fear of smiles is a severe condition, so don’t try to “live with it.”

-Reach out to family, friends, and colleagues and let them know what you are going through.
+Reach out to family, friends, and colleagues and let them know what you’re going through.
 Try self-help techniques and consult a doctor for a complete recovery.

 Conclusion